swantron/swantron/content/posts/2025-12-30-secure-base-images.md

 ENTRYPOINT ["/app"]
 ```

 That's it.
-Push a tag, GitHub Actions builds it, scans it with Trivy, and publishes to Docker Hub if it's clean.
+Push a tag, GitHub Actions builds it, scans it with Trivy, and publishes to Docker Hub if it's clean (it is.)

 ![Clean Trivy scan - zero vulnerabilities](/uploads/2025/12/secure-base-trivy-scan.png)